-This meme speaks the truth.
 I follow someone on Deviantart and this meme is their struggle in one picture.
 It seems like employers don’t wanna give you a chance due to your lack of experience.
-I have applied to places that require no experience and didn’t hear back.
+I have applied to places that require no experience and haven’t hear back.
 So I believe it’s a lie when they say you can get a job with no experience.
 They require something.
 Sometimes internships can work against you if you were not offered a paid job when you finished your internship.
-You mean to tell me that Trump can be president with literally zero knowledge on politics but can’t hire an employee because they have no experience.
+Do you mean to tell me that Trump can be president with literally zero knowledge of politics but can’t hire an employee because they have no experience?
 I found a Reddit post where someone was turned down due to no experience.
 Internships and volunteer work may not always work for certain employers.

 Also, internships and volunteering won’t help you save up for college or whatever expenses you have.

 Internships and volunteering won’t put food on the table.

 Gaps in your employment history can work against you.
 This can send some bad thoughts to employers.
 Say you’ve been unemployed since 2012, this can give the employers second thoughts about hiring you.
 The reality, you moved to a new town and no one would hire you but employers don’t know that.

 Several factors can play a role in employment gaps say if you were laid off or the company shut down and it took you a while to find another job each time.

 Some applications are crazy long.
 Sometimes the applicant gets stressed and gives up.
 Most applications have an assessment that you must pass to be considered for a job.
 I applied to a few places with these tests and didn’t hear back from any of them because I could not pass the assessment.
 Another thing is some applications require references.
 Chances are the applicant may not have any friends to put as references.
 You can’t make someone up because the job will call whoever you put down.
 You have to ask the person if you can add them as a reference.